-Liferaft makes it easy to set up and administer your Health Expense Account, tailoring your specific plan to fit the needs of your business.
+Liferaft makes it easy to set up and administer your Health Reimbursement Arrangement, tailoring your specific plan to fit the needs of your business.

 You tell us what kind of benefits you want to offer, and Liferaft will design the plan and handles the paperwork.

 Let your employees know what you’re covering and the budget.
 Keep the Liferaft team informed of current staff and turnover.